AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/overview.md

 A finished version of the WKND Site is also available as a reference: [https://wknd.site/](https://wknd.site/)

-The tutorial covers the major development skills needed for an AEM developer but will not build the entire site end-to-end.
+The tutorial covers the major development skills needed for an AEM developer but will *not* build the entire site end-to-end.
 The finished reference site is another great resource to explore and see more of AEM's out of the box capabilities.

-To test the latest code before jumping into the tutorial, download and install the [latest release from GitHub](https://github.com/adobe/aem-guides-wknd/releases/latest).
+To test the latest code before jumping into the tutorial, download and install the **[latest release from GitHub](https://github.com/adobe/aem-guides-wknd/releases/latest)**.

 ### Powered by Adobe Stock